5 Ways to Optimize Your Blog For Voice Search

-With cars and trucks already driving themselves these days it’s not a stretch of the imagination that someday not in the too distant future keyboards will become nearly obsolete.
-In fact, the newest model iPhone isn’t even equipped with a touch keyboard at all.
-Everyone around you is speaking into their phones instead of typing in order to use voice search.
+With cars and trucks already driving themselves these days, lord help us, it’s not a stretch of the imagination by any means that not too far off in the distant future, keyboards will become nearly obsolete.
+In fact, Samsung has already made an invisible AI keyboard for your phone.
+Everyone around you will be speaking into their phones instead of typing using voice search.
+So much for privacy.

 This post contains affiliate links.
 For more information please read my disclaimer.

-Voice optimization plays a role in major blog’s digital media strategy.
+Voice optimization plays a major role in a blog’s digital media strategy.
 Your business needs to stay ahead of the curve to keep up with these trends that are happening as you read this.

 After learning about voice optimization and doing further research here are five simple ways that anyone can use to optimize their blog or website.

 Someone who is speaking into their phone is likely going to search for more than one or two words.
 This is great for you as a small business or blog owner because it means less competition if you start using long-tail keyword phrases in your content.

 Voice queries are conversational, which means you have to optimize for those searches.
 In other words, you have to hit those long-tail queries and, most importantly, ensure that your content is ranked in the top three spots for those queries.

 For instance, if you are selling specialized California Cabernet Wine in your Shopify store then accept that you may never rank first in Google for “California Wine”.
 That short keyword produces 829,000,000 results at the time of this posting.

 You need to specify throughout your product description that you are selling “handcrafted subscription california wine”, which produces significantly lower numbers.